Regine Velasquez on screen and stage

-In 2004, Velasquez made her first prime time television appearance in the drama series Forever In My Heart.
+In 2004, Velasquez made her first prime time television appearance in the drama series Forever in My Heart.
 Two years later, she starred as a con woman in the romantic comedy Till I Met You with Robin Padilla.
 Her performance in the 2007 film Paano Kita Iibigin earned her nominations for Best Actress at the FAMAS and Luna Award.
-In 2008, she lent her voice to the eponymous character in the animated film Urduja, and returned to television in the comedy series Ako si Kim Sam Soon.
+In 2008, she lent her voice to the eponymous character in the animated film Urduja, and returned to television in the comedy series Ako si Kim Samsoon.
 She went on to play a facially disfigured aspiring singer in the musical series Diva (2010), and appeared opposite Dingdong Dantes in the comedy series I Heart You, Pare!
 (2011).
 In 2013, she won the Golden Screen Award for Best Actress for her performance as an identity document forger in the comedy Of All the Things.
 Three years later, she starred in the satirical comedy Mrs. Recto and the comedy series Poor Señorita.

 Velasquez expanded her career into reality television talent shows, serving as a presenter on Star for a Night (2002), Pinoy Pop Superstar (2004), and The Clash (2018), and as a judge on StarStruck (2015) and Idol Philippines (2019).
 In addition, she had episode arc guest roles in the fantasy series Darna (2009) and Mulawin vs. Ravena (2017).